tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * Interactive visualizations give users the ability to pan, zoom, and filter data elements and values.

-* Interactive visualizations also include functionality that allows data to be sorted off different values based off a simple click.
+* Interactive visualizations also include functionality that allows data to be sorted off different values with a single click.

-End the module communicating to students that gone are the days where simple line, bar, and histogram charts satisfied data visualization and data analysis needs.
+End by telling students that gone are the days where simple line, bar, and histogram charts satisfied data visualization and data analysis needs.
 Students will now learn how to create interactive and innovative visualizations.

 Ask for any questions before proceeding.